wpquads/quick-adsense-reloaded/readme.txt

 Donate link:
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: Quick AdSense Reloaded, Quick AdSense, AdSense plugin, WPQUADS, QUADS advertising, ads, ad, plugin, ad manager, admin, ads, adsense, adsense insertion, advertising, google, google adsense, plugin, posts, post, page, random ads, random adsense, sidebar, shortcode, text insertion, widget
+Tags: Quick AdSense Reloaded, Quick AdSense, AdSense plugin, WPQUADS, QUADS, WP QUADS, advertising, ads, ad, plugin, ad manager, admin, ads, adsense, adsense insertion, advertising, google, google adsense, plugin, posts, post, page, random ads, random adsense, sidebar, shortcode, text insertion, widget
 Requires at least: 3.6+
 Tested up to: 4.4
-Stable tag: 0.9.4
+Stable tag: 0.9.6

 Quick Adsense Reloaded!
 The quickest way to insert Google AdSense or other Ads code into your website.

 == Description ==

-> #### WPQUADS - Quick AdSense Reloaded
+> #### WP QUADS - Quick AdSense Reloaded
 > This free Google AdSense plugin is a fork of the discontinued AdSense plugin [Quick AdSense](https://wordpress.org/plugins/quick-adsense/) <br />
 > Its rewritten from scratch with a solid code base and will be maintained and updated to be compatible with all future WordPress versions<br />
 > This plugin is brandnew, well tested but still beta and work in progress! <br>